OpenMicroStep/MSBuildSystem/Readme.md

 For now on, the first part (the build system) is done.

+This build system aim to provide:
+ - cross compilation support
+ - fast & incremental compilation
+ - easy to manage in VCS project files
+ - simplicity of creating/extending/modifying tasks
+ - run on most dev operating systems (OSX, Linux, Windows)
+ - decrease build time by spreading tasks across a set of providers
+ - builtin prebuild support of project dependencies

+### Why a new build system?

+No known build system have built-in support for crosscompilation while giving to the programmer control of the build options.
+Most build systems fails to handle incremental compilation correctly (time to time you often need to do a complete rebuilt).
+IDE related build systems make project files versionning a nightmare.

 ## Toolchains

 Due it's cross-compilation approach, sysroot & toolchains are required to build things.
-For now, the only toolchains provided only run from a Mac OSX host.
+For now, the only toolchains provided only run on a Mac OSX host.
 A toolchain is defined by a the quadruple :
  - architecture: x86_64, i386, armv7, ...
  - platform: darwin, win32, linux, bsd, ...